 Horse racing is a popular betting entertainment with long history and many researchers from different countries have attempted to work on horse racing prediction.
-Different approaches, for instance, deep learning, probabilistic programming, machine learning etc., are experimented while the usage of multi-armed bandit algorithm is rarely applied in the field of horse racing.
-In this report, we created our own approach which is predicting horse racing results using Random Forest and exploring betting strategy with different multi-armed bandit algorithms and other reinforcement learning algorithms.
-Furthermore, a model selection using bandit algorithm is adopted to enhance the stability of the horse betting strategies.
+Different approaches for instance, deep learning, probabilistic programming, machine learning etc., are experimented while the usage of multi-armed bandit algorithm is rarely applied in the field of horse racing.
+In this report, we created our own approach which is predicting horse racing result using Random Forest and exploring betting strategy with different multi-armed bandit algorithms.
+In addition, the Feature Importance was applied to figure out the factors which have significant influence on horse racing.
 Throughout the project, we focused on the horse racing in Hong Kong and collected data ranged from 1979 to 2020 with more than 26000 records of races.
 We demonstrated that an acceptable accuracy for horse racing prediction can be achieved; meanwhile, a list of features having crucial impact on horse racing was determined.
-Additionally, for bandit algorithms, we tried different possibilities of utilizing it on horse betting as well as model selection.
+Additionally, for bandit algorithms, we tried different possibilities on utilizing it on horse betting.
 In our attempts, we concluded that it could bet on horses with comparatively higher average return and play at least on the same level with public intelligence but still not sufficient to gain profit from horse racing.
-We have also attempted to explore horse betting strategies with different reinforcement learning algorithms and concluded that the results are mostly similar to that of the bandit algorithms.